Documentation

 4) Generate S3-Compatible Temporary Credentials using AD/LDAP Credentials

 Applications can generate temporary access credentials as-needed using the AssumeRoleWithLDAPIdentity Security Token Service (STS) API endpoint and AD/LDAP user credentials.
-MinIO provides an example Go application ldap.go with an example of managing this workflow.
+MinIO provides an example Go application ldap.go that manages this workflow.

 POST https://minio.example.net?Action=AssumeRoleWithLDAPIdentity